 Find a pan that has fairly high sides and a lid (I usually grab a lid from a big pot and use that, since I do not have pans with lids.).
 Heat the oil, cinnamon, bay leaves, and cloves in the pan for just a few minutes on medium high, until the mixture gives off an aroma.
 Be sure not to cook this for too long, or everything will end up burnt and you will have to start over (yes, I did this–sometimes moms get distracted.).

-Leaving the whole spices in the pan, stir in the turmeric, mustard powder, cumin, and puréed mixture.
+Leaving the whole spices in the pan, stir in the turmeric, mustard powder, cumin, curry powder, and puréed mixture.
 Reduce the heat to medium low and continue cooking for a few minutes, just to let some of the liquid evaporate.

 Note: since the mustard powder is being mixed into something that has a hot temperature, it will lose a lot of its “Pow!” right away.
 If you want a little more of the heat and flavor to shine, try setting aside a small amount to stir in later when the mixture is a bit cooler.